Click HERE to access the Audition Registration form.

 WHO ARE WE LOOKING FOR?

-TCTC seeks male and female actors of all ethnicities, ages 15 to 30 with just a couple of role opportunities for ages 30-60.
+TCTC seeks male and female actors of all ethnicities, ages 7 to 60+,

 WHAT ROLES ARE AVAILABLE?